datastax/release-notes/DSE_6.8_Release_Notes.md

 * Fixed an issue where EMPTY_LAST_CONTENT would no be written to the stream when the connection was closed.
 (DSP-22671)

 ## 6.8.27 DSE Security
-* Fixed an issue that caused authentication to fail in a cluster of analytics nodes in case of a version upgrade, where the new version of node could not authenticate requests from an old version of node.
-(DSP-22723)
-* Fixed an issue where InClusterAuthenticator would fail to compose and decode a token if it receives an old version token.
+Fixed an issue during DSE Spark cluster upgrade where InClusterAuthenticator would fail to compose and decode a token if it receives an old version token.
 (DSP-22723)

 ## 6.8.27 DSE CVE
 * Upgraded `jackson-databind` to 2.13.4.
 (DSP-22780, [CVE-2022-42004](https://nvd.nist.gov/vuln/detail/CVE-2022-42004))